IBM/sonar-cryptography/README.md

 ## Installation

+> [!NOTE]
-> ![NOTE] To run the plugin, you need a running SonarQube instance with one of the supported
+> To run the plugin, you need a running SonarQube instance with one of the supported
 > versions.
 If you don't have one but want to try the plugin, you can use the
 > included Docker Compose to set up a development environment.
 See
 > [here](CONTRIBUTING.md#build) for instructions.